Time Slices (TL)

 If you are here because you have received some 2-4 month TL FSN and you're not sure what to do with it, the best idea is for you to send it to a staking pool and https://www.fusionmining.org/pools has a list of such pools.
 Currently https://nodenetworks.org/ is recommended as a pool that'll bring you a hassle free experience and good customer service.
 If you're looking to stake a more substantial amount with pools, please look at our more in depth guide for this.

-What you absolutely should NOT do, is try to send TL FSN to an exchange, because it may result in them being lost to you forever.
+What you absolutely should NOT do, is try to send TL FSN to an exchange or a Chainge wallet in beginner mode, because it will most likely result in them being lost to you forever.